-Power to the People (season 2 in development) is a multi-season TV and Web documentary series that discovers how indigenous people, values and wisdom are guiding the way to a sustainable, clean energy future.
+Power to the People is a multi-season TV and Web documentary series that discovers how indigenous people, values and wisdom are guiding the way to a sustainable, clean energy future.
 Thirteen half hour episodes in each recurring season deliver emotive, indigenous inspired stories that demonstrate how renewable energy is empowering communities towards a post carbon future.

 Power to the People is expertly guided by on camera host and internationally acclaimed Cree environmentalist, Melina Laboucan-Massimo.
 As one of North America’s leading voices on climate change, each episode introduces Melina to fascinating real life characters, communities and companies engineering new world solutions to old energy problems.
 Through the visionary leaders, technologies and experts she meets, Power to the People takes us inside revolutionary wind, solar, tidal, housing and food security projects, de-mystifies the science and examines the positive social and environmental impacts.

 In Canada’s pipeline fueled energy argument, images of placard-waving protesters and Indigenous opposition come to mind when Canadians think of Oil Sands and the expansion of pipelines.
 However, in Canada’s renewable energy sector, visionary Indigenous communities are raising their voices not in opposition but in support of an environmentally sustainable, post carbon future.